 In verse 12, Abraham explains that Sarah really is his sister (in fact, his half-sister); he tells Abimelech that they have the same father but a different mother.
 Understand: jest ona rzeczywiście moją siostrą (she is indeed my sister), jako córka ojca mego (as the daughter of my father), lecz innej matki (but of another mother).

-From verse 13, wyruszyć na wędrówkę can be understood as to journey out (more literally perhaps, to set out in trekking).
+From verse 13, wyruszyć na wędrówkę can be understood as to journey out.
 In the remainder of the verse, Abraham tells of the instructions that he had given Sarah regarding their relationship.
 Wyświadczysz mi przysługę can be understood as meaning you will do me the favour.
 As for gdy tam, dokąd przyjdziemy, this means when there where we shall arrive (that is, whenever we arrive somewhere).
 Będziesz mówiła do mnie is to be understood as you will say of me, you will be saying of me.